 (4) Waiting List.
 The Applications that do not receive an award by July 31 and remain active and eligible will be recommended for placement on the waiting list.
 The waiting list is not static.
 The allocation process will be used in determining the Application to award.
-For example, if credits are returned, those credits will first be made available in the set-aside or sub-region from which they were originally awarded.
+For example, if credits are returned, those credits will first be made available in the set-aside or subregion from which they were originally awarded.
 This means that the first Application on the waiting list is in part contingent on the nature of the credits that became available for award.
 The Department shall hold all credit available after the late-July awards until September 30 in order to collect credit that may become available when tax credit Commitments are submitted.
 Credit confirmed to be available, as of September 30, may be awarded to Applications on the waiting list unless insufficient credits are available to fund the next Application on the waiting list.
-For credit returned after September 30, awards from the waiting list will be made when the remaining balance is sufficient to award the next Application on the waiting list based on the date(s) of returned credit.
-Notwithstanding the foregoing, if decisions related to any returns or rescissions of tax credits are under appeal or are otherwise contested, the Department may delay awards until resolution of such issues. (§2306.6710(a) - (f); §2306.111)
+For credit returned after September 30, awards from the waiting list will be made when the remaining balance is sufficient to award the next Application as may be amended on the waiting list based on the date(s) of returned credit.
+Notwithstanding the foregoing, if decisions related to any returns or rescissions of tax credits are under appeal or are otherwise contested, the Department may delay awards until resolution of such issues.
+The Department will evaluate all waiting list awards for compliance with requested set-asides.
+This may cause some lower scoring applications to be selected instead of a higher scoring application. (§2306.6710(a) - (f); §2306.111)

 (5) Credit Returns Resulting from Force Majeure Events.
-In the event that the Department receives a return of Competitive HTCs during the current program year from an Application that received a Competitive Housing Tax Credit award during any of the preceding three years, such returned credit will, if the Board determines that all of the requirements of this paragraph are met to its satisfaction, be allocated separately from the current year’s tax credit allocation, and shall not be subject to the requirements of paragraph (2) of this section.
-Requests to separately allocate returned credit where all of the requirements of this paragraph have not been met or requests for waivers of any part of this paragraph will not be considered.
+In the event that the Department receives a return of Competitive HTCs during the current program year from an Application that received a Competitive Housing Tax Credit award during any of the preceding three years, such returned credit will, if the Board determines that all of the requirements of this paragraph are met to its satisfaction, be allocated separately from the current year’s tax credit allocation, and not be subject to the requirements of paragraph (2) of this section.
+Requests to allocate returned credit separately where all of the requirements of this paragraph have not been met or requests for waivers of any part of this paragraph will not be considered.
 For purposes of this paragraph, credits returned after September 30 of the preceding program year may be considered to have been returned on January 1 of the current year in accordance with the treatment described in §(b)(2)(C)(iii) of Treasury Regulation 1.42-14.
 The Department’s Governing Board may approve the execution of a current program year Carryover Agreement regarding the returned credits with the Development Owner that returned such credits only if: